-Using Lexis, carry out a Legislation search to find the section you require, then select Cases from the 'Find Out More' menu on the right.
+Using Lexis+, carry out a Legislation search to find the section you require, then select Cases from the 'Related Documents' menu on the right.

-As ever, results from Lexis and Westlaw may not be identical, so it can be worth checking both if you have access to both.
+As ever, results from Lexis+ and Westlaw may not be identical, so it is worth checking both if you are able to.